turingschool/front-end-curriculum/projects/module-1/tic-tac-toe-solo.md

 * **4:**

   - Developers use [BEM](http://getbem.com/), [SMACCS](http://smacss.com/), or another set of naming conventions for classes.
   - Application fully implements HTML that is accessible for individuals with visual disabilities.
-Note: This will be checked using Chrome DevTools [Lighthouse](https://developers.google.com/web/tools/lighthouse) audit tool, and a score of 100% is required.
+Note: Typically, this is checked using Chrome DevTools [Lighthouse](https://developers.google.com/web/tools/lighthouse) audit tool, but unfortunately, Lighthouse does only work if your site is hosted.
+Instead, we will be using an accessibility extension called [WAVE](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh).
+We will be looking for 0 Errors and 0 Contrast Errors.
+To get WAVE to work on local files, you'll need to do these steps after installing it:
+    - Right click the WAVE extension
+    - Click "Manage Extensions"
+    - Flip the "Allow access to file URLs" switch
+    - Success!

 * **3:**